 Illustrations for each section have been provided as an example of what the data will look like in each cell.
 They do not reflect actual numbers or benchmark figures of any Housing Provider.

 4.1 Section I - HOUSING PROVIDER IDENTIFICATION

-This section will identify your corporation for the Housing Division.
+This section will be pre-populated to identify your corporation.